onlyquake/xonotic-wiki/Key-Hunt.md

 --------
 The game is played in seamless rounds.
 At the beginning of a round, one player per team gets a key in the color of the own team.
 The player who got the key (called “key carrier”) will see a message and the team mates will instantly see the position of the allied key carrier.

-The message “Scanning frequency range ...” will appear.
-After 100 seconds, the positions of all keys will be revealed to everyone in the HUD and radar.
+10 seconds after the beginning of a round, the positions of all keys will be revealed to everyone in the HUD and radar.

 To win a round (and score big), your team has to grab all the keys and join them together.
 As soon as a team has all the keys, they must meet.
 If a single player collects all the keys, the team also wins the round.